0xReki/0xreki.github.io/_posts/2022/2022-11-02-omg-we-got-hacked.md

 >
 > once y0u have paid we will aut0matically get informed that it was your payment.

-Actually, I googled that address and the result the same mail with the same budget leetspeak.
+Actually, I googled that address and the result is commont with the same text as the mail with the same budget leetspeak.
 They're not even using different addresses for this scam!
+I had to dig a little since the site I found did a bad job of disabling comments and all comments that do exist are spam.

 {:class="ml-1 pl-4" style="border-left: 1px solid"}
 > Please note that y0u have t0 make payment within 3 days after opening this e-mail 0r the database leak, e-mails dispatched, and de-index of your site WiLL start!